M-curves of degree 9 or 11 with one unique non-empty oval: Introduction

 Orient $L_{t_1}$ coherently to $\mathbb{R}A$ in $P_1$, and transport this orientation through $\mathcal{L}_t$ to $L_{t_2}$.
 Then this orientation of $L_{t_2}$ is compatible to that of $\mathbb{R}A$ in $P_2$.\/} \end{description}

-A pencil turning in some direction, gives rise to two types of tangency points, depending on whether the number of real intersection points decreases or increases by two.
+Later on, we shall consider a complete pencil $\mathcal{L}_t$, the parameter $t$ describes a circle $\mathbb{R}P^1$ instead of an interval.
+A pencil turning in some direction gives rise to two types of tangency points, depending on whether the number of real intersection points decreases or increases by two.
 A sequence of ovals that are connected one to the next by pairs of conjugated imaginary arcs will be called a {\em Fiedler chain\/}, see Figure~\ref{chaine}.
 To form a chain, one allows actually two consecutive ovals to be connected indirectly via a {\em fold\/} due to some component of the curve as shown in Figure~\ref{zigzag}.
 A fold is a pair of tangency points of each type on the component.
 To apply the theorem as a restriction tool, we try to distribute the ovals of the curve under consideration in chains, in which the ovals have alternating orientations with respect to some pencil of lines.
 We can safely ignore the folds.

 Let $C_m$ be an $M$-curve of degree $m$.
 Given an empty oval $X$ of $C_m$, we often have to consider one point chosen in the interior of $X$.
 For simplicity, we call this point also $X$.
 Let $m$ be odd, for any two empty ovals $X, Y$, we shall denote by $[XY]$ and $[XY]'$ the segments of the line $XY$ that cut the pseudo-line $\mathcal{J}$ an even and an odd number of times respectively.
 We say that $[XY]$ is the {\em principal segment\/} determined by $X, Y$.
 Let $X, Y$ and $Z$ be three interior ovals of $C_m$.
 The corresponding three points give rise to four triangles in $\mathbb{R}P^2$.
 We denote by $XYZ$ the trianlge bounded by $[XY]$, $[XZ]$, $[YZ]$ and call it the {\em principal triangle\/}.
 The complete pencil of lines based at $X$ is divided in two portions by the lines $XY$ and $XZ$.
 We say that the portion sweeping out $[XY]'$ has a {\em $\mathcal{J}$-jump\/}.
 For example, assume that the folds in Figure~\ref{zigzag} are on $\mathcal{J}$.
 The pencil of lines between the two ovals has a $\mathcal{J}$-jump in the left picture, and none in the right picture.